kbull136/asg-02-instructions/milestone-03.md

 ### The City Page Requirements

-_An overview of the City Page can be found on page 6 of the [assignment pdf](comp-3512-asg-2-fall-2021-version-3.pdf)._
+_An overview of the City Page can be found on page 6 of the [assignment pdf](comp-3512-asg-2-fall-2021-version-4.pdf)._

 - [ ] The file for this page is named **single-city.php**.

-- [ ] If the query string parameter for this page is invalid in any way, the user is redirected to a generic error page. ⚠ A non-existent query string **is** invalid!
+- [ ] If the query string parameter for this page is invalid in any way, the user is redirected to a generic error page. **A non-existent query string is invalid!**

 - [ ] This page has a Header, as detailed in the [Header section](#the-header-requirements).